The Caribou Hills Cabin Hoppers is a Non-profit

 secure safe recreational trails for public use.
 Our common goal is to

-winter by hikers, hunters, bikers, backpackers, cross-country skiers,
+Hikers, hunters, bikers, backpackers, cross--country skiers, dog

-are a volunteer organization, so please join us in our efforts.
+volunteer organization, so please join us in our efforts.

 Visit us on